qdrant/landing_page/qdrant-landing/content/documentation/guides/common-errors.md

 When starting a Qdrant instance as part of a distributed deployment, you may come across an error message similar to this:

 ```bash
 Can't open Collections meta Wal: Os { code: 11, kind: WouldBlock, message: "Resource temporarily unavailable" }
 ```

 It means that Qdrant cannot start because a collection cannot be loaded.
-Its associated [WAL](../../concepts/storage/#versioning) files are currently unavailable, likely because the very same files are already being used by another Qdrant instance.
+Its associated [WAL](../../concepts/storage/#versioning) files are currently unavailable, likely because the same files are already being used by another Qdrant instance.

 Each node must have their own separate storage directory, volume or mount.